exPHAT/homebridge-hunterdouglas/README.md

 ]
 ```

-The `ip_address` field represents the IP address of your base station, you can find it by using the PowerView app and navigating to settings.
+The `ip_address` field represents the IP address of your base station, you can find it by using the "Platinum Shade Controller" app and navigating to settings.

 You can also specify `port` if somehow you've changed the port of the base station.